Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 DVD

 If you think about it this way, older tube televisions (CRT) usually have roughly the same resolution.
-They’re normally 480i (interlaced) instead of 480p (progressive scan), however.
+However, they’re typically 480i (interlaced) instead of 480p (progressive scan).

 Even the oldest HDTV has a better resolution!